Triceps Tendonitis Specialist

 Risk factors for developing triceps tendonitis include using anabolic steroids, medical conditions such as rheumatoid arthritis or diabetes, not warming up properly before exercise and not using proper technique while performing a repetitive movement.

-Your doctor will conduct a thorough examination of your shoulder, arm, triceps and elbow to identify the site of inflammation and the movements that cause pain.
+Dr. Okoroha performs a thorough physical examination of your shoulder, arm, triceps and elbow to identify the site of inflammation and the movements that cause pain.
 X-rays, ultrasound and MRI scans may be suggested to confirm the diagnosis.

 First-line treatment options include rest, ice, compression and elevation (RICE protocol).